Bessie Coleman: Death

 On April 30, 1926, Coleman was in Jacksonville, Florida.
 She had recently purchased a Curtiss JN-4 (Jenny) in Dallas.
 Her mechanic and publicity agent, 24-year-old William D. Wills, flew the plane from Dallas in preparation for an airshow and had to make three forced landings along the way because the plane had been so poorly maintained.
 Upon learning this, Coleman's friends and family did not consider the aircraft safe and implored her not to fly it, but she refused.
 On take-off, Wills was flying the plane with Coleman in the other seat.
-She was planning a parachute jump for the next day, and wanted to examine the terrain as seen from the cockpit.
+She was planning a parachute jump for the next day and was unharnessed as she needed to look over the side to examine the terrain.

 About ten minutes into the flight, the plane unexpectedly went into a dive and then a spin at 3,000 feet above the ground.
 Coleman was thrown from the plane at 2000 ft, and was killed instantly when she hit the ground.
 Wills was unable to regain control of the plane, and it plummeted to the ground.
 He died upon impact.
 The plane exploded, bursting into flames.
 Although the wreckage of the plane was badly burned, it was later discovered that a wrench used to service the engine had jammed the controls.
 Coleman was 34 years old.

-Funeral services were held in Florida before her body was sent back to Chicago.
+Funeral services were held in Florida, before her body was sent back to Chicago.
 While there was little mention in most media, news of her death was widely carried in the African-American press.
 Ten thousand mourners attended her ceremonies in Chicago, which were led by activist Ida B. Wells.